IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### viewingHint
 A hint to the client as to the most appropriate method of displaying the resource.
 This specification defines the values specified in the table below.
+Others may be defined externally, and would be given as a full URI.

-Other values _MAY_ be given, and if they are, they _MUST_ be URIs.
-The value _MUST_ be an array of strings.
+The value _MUST_ be an array of strings, taken from the table below or a full URI.

- * Any resource type _MAY_ have one or more viewing hints.
+ * Any resource type _MAY_ have one or more viewing hints.<br/>
+   Clients _SHOULD_ process viewingHint on any resource where it is valid, unless otherwise stated in the table below (e.g. `non-paged`, `facing-pages`).

 > | Value | Description |
 | ----- | ----------- |